Lunatrius/mustached-dangerzone/README.md

 # About
-``mustached-dangerzone`` is the home ov various plug-ins, scripts etc for various programs.
+``mustached-dangerzone`` is the home of various plug-ins, scripts etc for various programs.

 # Why mustached-dangerzone?